-Speaking about Omagh Music Festival, the Chair of Fermanagh and Omagh District Council, Councillor Barry McElduff said:
+Speaking about Omagh Music Festival, Chair of Fermanagh and Omagh District Council, Councillor Thomas Reilly, said:

-The Omagh Music Festival promises to be a weekend of top quality music, nostalgia and reminiscence with great entertainment to suit all ages.
+The Omagh Music Festival Weekend promises to be a weekend of top quality music and reminiscence with a variety of events to suit all ages.

-I would strongly encourage everyone to join us at some point over the weekend to experience the talent and be part of a unique piece of the heritage of Omagh.”
+I would encourage anyone with an interest in music, and particularly the Showband era, to go along to the Festival to experience the talent and celebrate a unique part of the heritage of Omagh.”

 St. Eugene’s Brass and Reed Band, who played a huge part in the social history of Omagh, will perform in Omagh Town Centre during the weekend.